webmeadow/webmeadow/README.md

 *GOTCHAS* - Running 'jekyll serve --watch --force_polling --host 0.0.0.0' does not watch for everything.
 If you make _config.yml changes, it will not see them.
 You must restart for that.
 It will notice new posts, index.html, and layout changes :)

+DEPLOYING:

+I want to use this gem: https://github.com/laurilehmijoki/s3_website